stratum-mining/stratumprotocol.org/src/index.md

 background: /assets/home-background.svg
 heroImage: /assets/stratum-v2-icon-with-text.svg
 heroTitle: What is Stratum V2?
 heroText: Stratum V2 is the next generation protocol for pooled mining.
 It focuses on making data transfers more efficient, reducing physical infrastructure requirements for mining operations, and increasing security.
-Additionally, Stratum V2 introduces three new sub-protocols that allow miners to select their own transaction sets through a negotiation process with pools, improving decentralization.
+Additionally, Stratum V2 introduces three new sub-protocols that allow miners to select their own transaction sets through a negotiation process with pools,
+heroTextHighlight: improving decentralization
 tagline: The next gen bitcoin mining protocol.
 Open source, community-ran, complete implementation of Stratum V2.
 actionText: "Choose your use case:"
 links: